codemidevelopershub/molo-App/README.md

 ![signup](signup.png)

-After you've signed up you should be directed to the sign in part which is:
+After you've signed up, you'll get this message which you should then be directed to the sign in part.

+!
 ![signin](signin.png)

 simply fill in the data which you generated during the sign up, this will take you to the user dashboard.